 What are some Recovery Tools I can Benefit from?

-Along with the compression sleeves as a tool many use while healing, there are other tools that can assist as you heal and recover as well.
-One of the best is the Sidekick muscle scraper.
+Along with the compression sleeves as a tool many use while healing, Sidekick’s Eclipse muscle scraper can help with faster recovery as well.

-A Sidekick muscle scraper is a tool many trained professional athletes use to help increase mobility during recovery.
+The Sidekick Eclipse is a muscle scraper that many professional athletes use to help increase mobility during recovery.
 This particular tool helps to release scar tissues that have joined together under the skin, due to muscle injuries or overuse.

-Investing in the Sidekick muscle scraper also includes how-to videos on how to use the tool and it works effectively for you, those videos being led by a licensed chiropractor.
-You also gain access to numerous free videos that guide you through stretches that can be done even after showing you how to use the tool on whatever area you may be experiencing tightness.
+Investing in the Sidekick Eclipse also includes how-to videos on how to use the tool, with those videos being led by a licensed chiropractor.
+You also gain access to Sidekick’s app that will generate personalized stretch classes for you to help you quickly recover from shin splints.

 Can a Chiropractor assist with treatment?